jjvanzon/Circular-Language-Spec/spec/introduction.md

 [back](..)

-Here some basics might be introduced of the Circular language.
+This articles aims to introduce the basics of the Circular language.
 Circular language is an idea for a computer programming language, mostly a diagram notation for visualizing computer code.

 __Contents__